 Editor’s Note: move paragraph above to before first use of outermost.

 The STI-VS shall verify each “div” PASSporT as specified in this document.
-The STI-VS shall verify the “shaken” PASSporT as specified in ATIS-1000074 [Ref 1], with the exception that it shall use the "div" claim of the next "div" PASSporT up the chain instead of the identity in the To header field to validate the "shaken" PASSporT "dest" claim.
+The STI-VS shall verify the “shaken” PASSporT as specified in ATIS-1000074 [Ref 1], the "rph" PASSporT as specified in ATIS-1000098 [Ref-13] and ATIS-1000078 [Ref-14], and the "rcd" PASSporT as specified in ATIS-1000094 [Ref-12], with the exception that it shall use the "div" claim of the next "div" PASSporT up the chain instead of the identity in the To header field to validate the PASSporT "dest" claim.
+If the "div" PASSporT "x5u" field references a delegate end entity certificate, then the STI-VS shall verify that the TN of the "div” claim belongs to the set of TNs identified by the TNAuthList of the certificate, and shall verify that the delegate certificate JWT Claim Constraints extension authorizes the delegate certificate to sign PASSporTs containing a "div" claim.

 The STI-VS shall verify the freshness of the outermost PASSporT, as specified in ATIS-1000074 [Ref 1] (e.g., using the recommended 60 second freshness window).
 To accommodate call features that legitimately insert a delay before retargeting the INVITE, the STI-VS shall, based on local policy, either skip the freshness check for any earlier PASSporTs in the chain, or extend the freshness window of these earlier PASSporTs beyond the normal limit.

-In-network Call Diversion
+SP authenticates call diverted in-network

-This clause describes the authentication procedures when an in-network call feature or routing function retargets an INVITE request by updating the INVITE Request-URI to identify a new destination.
+This clause describes the procedures performed by a SHAKEN SP to authenticate INVITE retargeting events when an in-network call feature or routing function retargets an INVITE request by updating the INVITE Request-URI to identify a new destination.

 Retarget-from and Retarget-to Identities are TNs

 If both the in-network retargeting entity and the retarget-to destination are identified by TNs, and if the retargeting and retarget-to TNs have different canonical values, then the STI-AS shall perform "div" authentication as specified in Clause 5.3.